laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-02-stdp/index.md

+---
----abstract: It is generally assumed that neurons in the central nervous system communicate through temporal firing patterns.
+abstract: It is generally assumed that neurons in the central nervous system communicate through temporal firing patterns.
 As a first step, we will study the learning of a layer of realistic neurons in the particular case where the relevant messages are formed by temporally correlated patterns, or synfire patterns.
 The model is